authzed/workshops/mcp-assisted-authorization/5-nextsteps.md

 # Part 6 — Next Steps

-Now that you know the basics see how you can build permissions for a multi-tenant SaaS application with complex roles and hierarchies.
+Now that you know the basics, see how you can build permissions for a multi-tenant SaaS application with complex roles and hierarchies.
 Here's an example scenario:

 - Organizations have projects
 - Projects have documents